 Collection: Antique Ironstone | English & American Earthenware

-Ironstone is a durable form of refined earthenware developed in early 19th-century England, prized for its strength, simplicity, and everyday usefulness.
-It was originally patented by Charles Mason of Staffordshire, whose formula produced a body harder than earthenware and more resilient than porcelain.
-Often referred to historically as the “poor man’s porcelain,” ironstone offered an affordable yet highly practical alternative to finer china.
+Ironstone, a durable refined earthenware, was developed in early 19th-century England and patented by Charles Mason of Staffordshire.
+Harder than traditional earthenware and more resilient than porcelain, it became known as the “poor man’s porcelain”—an affordable, practical alternative to finer china.

-Our Antique Ironstone collection features carefully selected pieces from a range of manufacturers, valued for their quality, age, and understated beauty—a foundation category that reflects both the history and enduring appeal of ironstone tableware.
+Our Antique Ironstone collection features carefully selected pieces from various makers, valued for their quality, age, and understated beauty—a timeless foundation for any collection.